cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_LB_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The LB behavior shall be applied when the opcode is LOAD and func3 is 0x0.

-.. requirement:: F_LB_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of LB shall be the 8-bit value stored in memory at the address determined by the signed sum of its first and second parameters.
+  When the opcode is LOAD and the func3 field is 0x0, the register pointed by the rd field shall be the 32 bits sign-extended 8-bit value stored in memory at the address specified by the signed sum of the register pointed by the rs1 field and the immediate value.

-.. requirement:: F_LB_03
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The remaining bits of the loaded value shall be filled with the value of its 7th bit.

 LH
 ``